MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/log-analytics/billing/log-analytics-billing-anomolies.md

 This article provides a cost analysis tutorial to investigate daily billing anomalies and identify the source of excessive charges.

-## Read the detailed usage reports
+## Identify the service that caused unexpected costs

 > [!NOTE]
-> The prices shown in these images are for example purposes only.
+> The prices shown in the following images are for example purposes only.
 They do not reflect actual pricing.

 ### Step 1: Open View cost for the Log Analytics Workspace